Attitude (heraldry): Vigilant

 A crane standing on one leg (usually with a stone held in the other foot) may be called vigilant or in its vigilance (e.g. Waverley Borough Council's "crane in its vigilance").
 A stone is usually shown held in the claw of the raised leg.
 This is as per the bestiary myth that cranes stayed awake by doing so.
 If it dozed, the crane would supposedly drop the rock, waking itself up.
+In heraldry, this does not, however, preclude the depiction of the crane asleep, such as in the arms of Clan Cranstoun, in which case the crane is still termed as being "in its vigilance".